rcalinjageman/esci/README.md

 ## Roadmap
 - Finish writing documentation and tests
-- Review all functions for consistency of parameter names and retured object names
+- Review all functions for consistency of parameter names and returned object names
 - Rewrite visualization functions completely to remove clunky approaches to the difference axis and other issues
+- Complete JASP integration
 - Rewrite jamovi integration
+- Add prediction intervals for basic designs
+- Repeated measures with 1 IV and multiple groups
+- Fully within-subjects 2x2 design
+- Arbitrarily complex designs

 ## Example